michaelschiltz/Japanese_History_1/session 02 - Gunboat diplomacy.md

 * Kayaoglu, Turan.
 2007.
 “The Extension of Westphalian Sovereignty: State Building and the Abolition of Extraterritoriality.” *International Studies Quarterly* 51 (3): 649–75. https://doi.org/10.1111/j.1468-2478.2007.00468.x.
 * **Kayaoğlu, Turan.
 2014. *Legal Imperialism: Sovereignty and Extraterritoriality in Japan, the Ottoman Empire, and China*.
 Reprint edition.
 Cambridge: Cambridge University Press.** chapter 1 & 2.
 * Kitahara, Michio.
 1986.
 “Commodore Perry and the Japanese: A Study in the Dramaturgy of Power.” *Symbolic Interaction* 9 (1): 53–65. https://doi.org/10.1525/si.1986.9.1.53.
+* Kohno, Masaru.
+2001.
+“On the Meiji Restoration: Japan’s Search for Sovereignty?” *International Relations of the Asia-Pacific* 1 (2): 265–83. https://www.jstor.org/stable/26156531.
 * **Murase, Shinya.
 1976.
 “The Most-Favored-Nation Treatment in Japan’s Treaty Practice During the Period 1854-1905.”
 The American Journal of International Law 70 (2): 273–97. https://doi.org/10.2307/2200073.**